Alexander Gibson (botanist): Service to Forest

 He was instrumental in the implementation of forest conservation laws under the East India Company, and he was able to systematically propagandise a forest conservation program with help from Hugh Francis Cleghorn and Edward Balfour.

 Dr. Gibson wrote over 48 research papers on traditional medicinal plants.
 His writings were published in the research journal 'Journal of the Agricultural and Horticultural Society of India'.

 Memorial at Junnar

 A memorial was erected by his wife on the back water of Kukadi River dam.
 Nearby are also the stone tombs of Gibson's three pet dogs, Lazy, Hector and Tipu.
 Near the memorial is Gibson's bungalow, where Gibson used to write 'Forest' and 'Garden Report' in the dim light of a lantern on a stormy rainy night, and the stable for horses on which he rode eight miles a day are still in good condition.
 The rare mahogany tree planted by Gibson two hundred years ago still stands out.
 The existence of a small dam built by Stokes can be seen here.

-Gibson left for Scotland in 1864.
-Gibson breathed his last on January 16, 1867, at Scotland, during a blizzard.
+Gibson left for Scotland in 1864, where he died during a blizzard on 16 January 1867.